praekeltfoundation/ways-of-working/docs/tools.rst

 project.
 Generally you will be given access to a machine that is to be used for QA_.
-Since our DevOps team do the production deployments, and you will get access to production error reports via Sentry_, you won't get access to production without a valid need for troubleshooeting, and then it will be without sudo access.
+Since our DevOps team do the production deployments, and you will get access to production error reports via Sentry_, you won't get access to production without a valid need for troubleshooting, and then it will be without sudo access.

 These machines are provisioned using Puppet_.
 You will not get access to our